hichiaty/course-intro-to-cpp/README.md

 1. Open Terminal.
 2. Type `c++` and press Enter.
 3. If it says `clang: error: no input files` or `c++: fatal error: no input files`, then you are ready to go.
+4. For Mac, if you don't see either of the error messages in 3. run `xcode-select --install` in terminal and try again.

 #### Instructions for Windows (your own computer)
 First let's check that you haven't already got a C++ compiler on your computer.
 If you have installed Fortran in the past, you might already have a C++ compiler.